forieux/animatron/README.md

+# Last News 2024-03-29

+I recently got some support from my institution to continue the development of this software and try to make it more usable to others.
+Therefore I'm currently working on

+1. separation of the software with demo
+2. made a standalone binary that can be downloaded and launched for the three major platforms.

+Stay tuned.

 # About

-This is the repository of a small application I made to teach with simple interactive demonstrations.
+This is the repository of a small application I made to teach with simple interactive demonstrations or interactive figures.

 The objectives are

-- Simple API.
+- Simple or no API.
 - Automatic creation of GUI control.

-- No specific knowledge to create a new demonstration except python itself.
+- No specific knowledge to create figure except python itself.
 - Author is fully in charge of the demonstration code.
 - Presentation in the classroom.
+- Offline.

 ![demo.gif](demo.gif "Demo")